hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

             "peerURL": <your-peer-url>,
             "eventHubURL": <your-event-hub-url>
         }
-  If you are creating a connection profile for {{site.data.conrefs.hlf_full}} v1.0, use the following format:
+  If you are creating a connection profile for {{site.data.conrefs.hlf_full}} v1.0 beta, use the following format:

         {
             "type": "hlfv1",